 If you can answer "yes" to two or more of these statements, you should consider pursuing

-Save time and money.
-Apply credits earned toward your bachelor's degree.
-You'll finish your degree sooner and reduce your tuition costs!
+Apply credits earned toward your bachelor's degree and you will finish your degree sooner and reduce your tuition costs!

 Franklin Pierce has partnered with the Council for Adult and Experiential Learning (CAEL) to provide students with the guidance and structure needed to prepare their portfolios.
 CAEL will assess your finished portfolio and make recommendations for the college credits you should receive.